Artificial Intelligence In Online Gambling: The Career Opportunity

 Trading and Odds-setting

 As we’ve seen, setting the right odds at the right time is business-critical for online gambling companies.
 New information is always flowing, meaning that odds need to be updated in real-time.
-Instead of doing the analysis manually, top trading and odds-setting professionals are building and managing AI models that can crunch the data accurately and in real-time.
+Instead of doing the analysis manually, top trading and odds-setting professionals are building and managing AI models and mahcine learning tools that can crunch the data accurately and in real-time.